Jaywing/OffCanvasMobileNav/README.md

 ## Javascript

-Use the 'mobileBreakPoint' variable set the width at when the offcanvas menu kicks in.
+Use the `mobileBreakPoint` variable set the width at when the offcanvas menu kicks in.
-Setting 'mobileBreakPoint' to 'null' will force the offcanvas menu in all viewport sizes.
+Setting `mobileBreakPoint` to `null` will force the offcanvas menu in all viewport sizes.

 ### jQuery version